-Restricted reserve account

-Restricted reserve funds include amounts restricted for future stewardship costs by the U.S. Forest Service (USFS).
-The balance in the reserve account at December 31, 2021 and 2020 was \$202,174 and \$201,960, respectively.
+Restricted reserve account - Restricted reserve funds include amounts restricted for future stewardship costs by the U.S. Forest Service (USFS).
+The balance in the reserve account at December 31, 2022 and 2021 was \$202,685 and \$202,174, respectively.

-Grants and fees receivable

-Grants and fees receivable are unsecured and reported at the amount management expects to collect on balances outstanding at year-end.
+Grants and fees receivable - Grants and fees receivable are unsecured and reported at the amount management expects to collect on balances outstanding at year-end.
 Management's policy regarding write-offs of receivable balances is to review historical payments and subsequent collections in order to determine if an allowance is necessary.
-Based on an assessment of the credit history with those having outstanding balances and current relationships with them, management has concluded that realization losses on balances outstanding at year-end will be insignificant, and thus no allowance has been recorded at December 31, 2021 or 2020.
+Based on an assessment of the credit history with those having outstanding balances and current relationships with them, management has concluded that realization losses on balances outstanding at year-end will be insignificant, and thus no allowance has been recorded at December 31, 2022 or 2021.

-Pledges receivable

-Pledges are considered unconditional commitments of the donors.
+Pledges receivable - Pledges are considered unconditional commitments of the donors.
 Accordingly, recognition of those contributions is recognized when the pledge is made.
 Management's policy regarding write-offs of receivable balances is to review historical payments and subsequent collections in order to determine if an allowance is necessary.
 The allowance for doubtful accounts is estimated by evaluating the credit worthiness of those from whom amounts are due as well as current economic trends.
-Based on management's analysis, no allowance has been recorded at December 31, 2021.
+Based on management's analysis, an allowance of \$18,625 was recorded at December 31, 2022.
+No allowance was recorded at December 31, 2021.